nwheels-io/NWheels/README.md

 * Abstract application code from any concrete presentation and data storage platforms
 * Ensure that the architecture is consistently followed through the entire code base

-Besides that, there are no limitations on what application code can do.

 NWheels consists of:

 * Technology-agnostic Core, which defines architectural concepts, expressed through the programming model.